hashicorp/terraform-helm/README.md

 and configuring the Terraform Cloud Operator on Kubernetes.
 This chart supports multiple use cases of Terraform on Kubernetes depending on the values provided.

+This chart is hosted on the official [HashiCorp helm chart repository](https://helm.releases.hashicorp.com).

 ## Prerequisites

 To use the charts here, [Helm](https://helm.sh/) must be installed in your